-Bull Milgate Reserve and the pool facility along Bull Milgate Reserve are significantly facilities but can be impacted by flooding, which can restrict their use by the community.
+Bull Milgate Reserve and the pool facility are significant facilities but can be impacted by flooding, which can restrict their use by the community.

 Opportunities exist to enhance connections and links for better cohesion on both the east and west sides of Creswick Creek.
 This can be achieved by proposing a walking trail along the creek, extending to the Boardwalk crossing part of the Fairview Trail, enhancing public amenity, connecting both sides of the creek, and incorporating heritage elements for more integrated outcomes.